-Once boarding commenced, I was somewhat bemused to notice the luggage was being loaded the old conveyor belt way rather than being slotted into place stowed in one of those handy containers which slot neatly into the underbelly of the modern airliner.
+When boarding commenced, I noticed the luggage being loaded via the old conveyor belt, rather than stowed in one of those handy containers which slot neatly into the underbelly of the modern airliner.

-Maybe delays associated with baggage handling created the need to fill in time, or perhaps it was a fledgeling airline setting out to reassure travellers they were in the hands of seasoned professionals.
+Maybe delays associated with baggage handling created the need to fill in time.

+Or perhaps it was a fledgeling airline setting out to reassure travellers they were in the hands of seasoned professionals.